Dental Bridges on the Upper East Side, Manhattan | Dr. Daniel Min, Prosthodontist

 Dr. Daniel Min at Blue Dental provides custom dental bridges for Upper East Side and Manhattan patients—blending esthetics, function, and long-term durability with a specialist’s attention to your bite.

-Why choose Dr. Daniel Min
+Why Choose Dr. Daniel Min

 • Columbia-trained prosthodontist (MS in Prosthodontics); former part-time Columbia clinical professor